rancher/docs/content/rancher/v2.x/en/tools/pipelines/quick-start-guide/_index.md

 ## 1. Configure Repositories

 By default, the example pipeline repositories are disabled.
-Enable one (or more) to test out the pipeline feature and see how to leverage it.
+Enable one (or more) to test out the pipeline feature and see how it works.

 1. From the context menu, open the project for which you want to run a pipeline.